johnruge/johnruge.github.io/content/projects/http-server.md

 featured: true
 ---

-# HTTP/1.1 Server

-A high-performance HTTP/1.1 server implementation built from scratch in Go, demonstrating deep understanding of networking protocols and concurrent programming.

-## Key Features

-- **HTTP/1.1 Compliance**: Full implementation of HTTP/1.1 protocol specifications
-- **Persistent Connections**: Support for keep-alive connections to improve performance
-- **Static File Serving**: Efficient serving of static assets and files
-- **Custom Route Handling**: Flexible routing system for dynamic content
-- **Concurrent Processing**: Goroutines and channels for handling 100+ simultaneous connections
-- **Sub-50ms Response Time**: Optimized for low-latency responses
+This HTTP/1.1 server is a high-performance implementation built entirely from scratch in Go, showcasing a strong command of networking protocols and concurrent programming.
+Fully compliant with HTTP/1.1 specifications, the server supports persistent connections through keep-alive, allowing for faster and more efficient communication.
+It includes optimized static file serving and a flexible routing system for dynamic content, making it suitable for a wide range of web applications.
+Designed for scalability, the server leverages goroutines and channels to handle over 100 concurrent connections seamlessly.
+With a focus on speed, it consistently delivers sub-50ms response times, making it both powerful and responsive for real-world use cases.